k9andkbd/k9andkbd.github.io/md/BeastieBoys.md

 ### Beastie Boys Albums ###

 * [Licensed to Ill](https://music.apple.com/ca/album/licensed-to-ill/1440912031)
-* [Paul’s Boutique](https://music.apple.com/ca/album/pauls-boutique-20th-anniversary-remastered-edition/721276795) - [Wikipedia](https://en.wikipedia.org/wiki/Paul%27s_Boutique) - This is the Beastie Boys real breakout moment.
-The album did not sell as well as “Licensed to ill” but it shows what they were capable of, and the following albums are all similarly amazing.
+* [Paul’s Boutique](https://music.apple.com/ca/album/pauls-boutique-20th-anniversary-remastered-edition/721276795) - [Wikipedia](https://en.wikipedia.org/wiki/Paul%27s_Boutique) - The album did not sell as well as a follow-up to “Licensed to Ill” but it showed what they were capable of.
+Paul's Botique changed Hip-Hop music forever after.
 * [Check Your Head](https://music.apple.com/ca/album/check-your-head-deluxe-version-remastered/724303425)
 * [Ill Communication](https://music.apple.com/ca/album/ill-communication-deluxe-version-remastered/72489984)
 * [Hello Nasty](https://music.apple.com/ca/album/hello-nasty-deluxe/721224205) - I bought this album when it came out in 1998 - and it remains one of my favorite albums of all time.
 Happy Birthday!